Deputy shooting becomes part of city's long history on race

 The fatal shooting of Andrew Brown Jr. by sheriff's deputies has sent shock waves through this small, majority Black city in the state's rural northeastern corner.
 Despite holding an important place in African American history in the 19th and 20th centuries, Elizabeth City seemed too close-knit and too out-of-the-way to become a flashpoint in the 21st, some residents say.

 That changed when Brown, 42, was shot by Pasquotank County sheriff's deputies serving drug-related search and arrest warrants at his house on April 21.
-Brown was behind the wheel of his car when he was shot five times, including in the back of the head, according to an independent autopsy commissioned by his family.
+Brown, who was Black, was behind the wheel of his car when he was shot five times, including in the back of the head, according to an independent autopsy commissioned by his family.

 Police camera footage has yet to be made public or shown in its entirety to Brown’s family.
 And the shooting has sparked peaceful protests each night, with marchers demanding release of the video and police reform.
 Throngs of police and television camera crews have descended onto the city's riverfront downtown.